openfl/OpenFLDevelopersGuide/basics-of-networking-and-communication/README.md

 | ServerSocket (AIR) | Any | TCP | Acts as a server for incoming TCP socket connections. |
 | DatagramSocket (AIR) | Any | UDP | Sends and receives UDP packets. |

 Often, when creating a web application it is helpful to store persistent information about the user’s application state.
 HTML pages and applications typically use cookies for this purpose.
-In Flash Player, you can use the SharedObject class for the same purpose.
+In OpenFL, you can use the SharedObject class for the same purpose.
 See

 “Shared objects” on page 701

 .
 (The SharedObject class can be used in AIR applications, but there are fewer restrictions when just saving the data to a regular file.)

-When your Flash Player or AIR application needs to communicate with another Flash Player or AIR application on the same computer, you can use the LocalConnection class.
+When your OpenFL application needs to communicate with another OpenFL application on the same computer, you can use the LocalConnection class.
 For example, two (or more) SWFs on the same web page can communicate with each other.
 Likewise, a SWF running on a web page can communicate with an AIR application.
 See

-“Communicating with other Flash Player and AIR instances” on page 830
+“Communicating with other OpenFL instances” on page 830

 .